 If the actual healthcare costs turn out to be lower than anticipated when setting premiums, Sympany customers receive the surpluses back in the following year – and this applies to both basic insurance and supplementary insurance.

-This year, a family of four received up to CHF 1,600 from basic insurance and CHF 1,280 from supplementary insurance!
+This year, a family of four will receive between CHF 200 and CHF 1,840 from basic insurance* and between CHF 120 and CHF 1,280 from supplementary insurance!

 Surpluses are paid out in the autumn, immediately after approval by the authorities.
 Sympany notifies all customers who will receive surpluses.